abecker93/UAFS/README.md

 ## Installation

 In order to install UAFS, use the devtools package.
-This can be installed with the command install.packages('devtools') and then loaded with library(devtools).
-The command install_github('abecker93/UAFS', subdir='UAFS_pack') should correctly install the package.
-If this does not work the repo can be cloned and the file UAFS_pack_build.R can be run, replacing the first setwd() command with the correct working directory that leads to the folder UAFS_pack within the package.
+This can be installed with the command `install.packages('devtools')` and then loaded with `library(devtools)`.
+The command `install_github('abecker93/UAFS', subdir='UAFS_pack')` should correctly install the package.
+If this does not work the repo can be cloned and the file `UAFS_pack_build.R` can be run, replacing the first `setwd()` command with the correct working directory that leads to the directory `UAFS_pack` within the package.

 ## Citation   <a name="citation"/>